pallavrouth/Website/content/blog/misc-series/2021-06-26-iv-samp/index.markdown

 The RMSE on IV estimate is almost 7 times the RMSE on the OLS estimate!
 So, even when the IV is not weak, its invalidity has made its sampling behavior worse than OLS.

 But, what can we do to inspect whether the IV is invalid or not?
-Unfortunately, there are no statistical test, that can help us inspect whether an IV is invalid^[There is one exception to this rule.
-In an overidentified IV problem, we can test if the extra instruments are valid or not.].
+Unfortunately, there are no statistical test, that can help us inspect whether an IV is invalid[^6].
 In the end, Rossi argues that because, we can never objectively test for IV validity, the idea that IV models should be preferred over OLS models *"is not persuasive"*.

+[^6]: There is one exception to this rule.
+In an overidentified IV problem, we can test if the extra instruments are valid or not.